chexjiang/spCorr/README.md

 - `gene_pair_list`: A data frame or matrix containing pairs of gene names (or indices) to be analyzed.

-- `cov_mat`: A matrix of covariates, including spatial coordinates and any confounders.
+- `cov_mat`: A matrix of covariates, including spatial coordinates and any spot-level covariates (e.g.: spot annotations).

 - `formula1`: A formula specifying the model to be used for fitting the marginal distributions.
-    - If no confounder needs to be removed, set `formula1 = "1"`.
+    - If no spot-level covariate needs to be adjusted, set `formula1 = "1"`.
-    - If confounders need to be removed, specify `formula1 = "confounder_name"`, where `confounder_name` is the column name from `cov_mat` representing the confounder.
+    - If there is a spot-level covariate need to be adjusted, specify `formula1 = "covariate_name"`, where `covariate_name` is the column name from `cov_mat` representing the spot-level covariate.

 - `family1`: The distribution family for marginals (e.g., `'gaussian'`, `'poisson'`, `'nb'`).